netcredbrasil/docs/README.md

 # API

-This document serves as auxiliary documentation for NETCRED’s API, it should be used in conjunction to the Playground, in order to get the most out of the experience.
+This document serves as auxiliary documentation for NETCRED’s API, it should be used in conjunction to the [*Playground*](https://sandbox.netcredbrasil.com.br/), in order to get the most out of the experience.
 This document will get you acquainted to creating charges, managing companies, marketplaces and financial contracts through NETCRED's ecosystem.

 ## Overview
 The core concept needed for integration with this API is GraphQL.
 GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 GraphQL provides a complete and understandable description of the data, and gives clients the power to ask for exactly what they need and nothing more.
-You can learn more about it in the GraphQL Docs.
+You can learn more about it in the [*GraphQL Docs*](https://graphql.org/).